JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: hm ok

-and they will appear as bumps in the texture but let's get the cube unwrapped say you like the lid and the bottom
+NS: and they will appear as bumps in the texture but let's get the cube unwrapped say you like the lid and the bottom